 - Lifetime warranty that protects you against bending or breaking

-Any lifter who's serious about getting strong will absolutely love this bar!
-And by extension, they'll you love you even more for giving it to them as a gift ;-P
+Any lifter who’s serious about getting strong will absolutely love this bar!
+And by extension, they’ll love you even more for giving it to them as a gift. ;-P

-A singlet is a great gift idea for any competitive powerlifter, since they are required to compete in every federation.
+A singlet is a great gift for powerlifters who compete since singlets are required in every federation.

 Many local IPF/IPF-affiliated meets won’t care if you wear a singlet with a logo that’s not IPF approved.
 However, I think it’s a good idea to get one from a brand that is IPF-approved just to be safe; even more so if you’re buying one for someone going to regionals or nationals…

-...With that being the case, I recommend the IPF approved singlet from A7.
-Not only is it competition approved, but it's breathable, odor resistance, comfortable, won't ride up and provides the right amount of compression during lifts.
+…With that being the case, I recommend the IPF-approved singlet from A7.
+Not only is it competition-approved, but it’s breathable, odor-resistant, comfortable, won’t ride up, and provides the right amount of compression during lifts.
 Plus, it has a clean and sleek look to it:

 21. Voucher for a Massage Session